Welcome

 Jolly Sailor

-4th January Cobley Race Cancelled
+4th January Frostbite Race Cancelled

 Official racing was cancelled on Sunday due to the lake being frozen, that didn’t stop several members heading out for the unofficial “Will’s Cup” once